Richie Havens: Branching into other media

 Havens continued to release music and tour during the 1980s and 90s.
 He made advertisements for NBC, CBS and ABC, and commercials for Amtrak and for Coca-Cola.
 Havens also did corporate commercial work for Maxwell House Coffee and Folgers as well as sang "The Fabric of Our Lives" theme for the cotton industry.
 In 1982, he appeared at the UK's Glastonbury Festival, closing the show on the Sunday night.
+He has also made guest appearances on Sesame Street from 1974 to 1975.

-On Jun 22, 1990, Richie Havens played at a packed Yankee Stadium concert in honor of Nelson Mandela who had come to New York for three days after Mandela’s release from the South African prison, Robben Island.
-Other performers at the concert were Judy Collins, Tracy Chapman and The Mighty Sparrows.
+On June 22, 1990, Richie Havens played at a packed Yankee Stadium concert in honor of Nelson Mandela who had come to New York for three days after Mandela's release from the South African prison, Robben Island.
+Other performers at the concert were Judy Collins, Tracy Chapman and Mighty Sparrow.

 In 1993, Havens performed at the inauguration of President Bill Clinton.
 Among the selections was the "Cotton" song, made famous by a series of television commercials from the early 1990s.
 In 1999, Havens played at the Tibetan Freedom Concert for an audience of more than 100,000.

 The release of 1993's Resume, The Best of Richie Havens, on Rhino Records, collected his late 1960s and early 1970s recordings.

 Havens played a small role, as a character named Daze, in the film Street Hunter (1990), starring John Leguizamo.
 He played himself in "Rock of Ages", an episode of the TV sitcom Married... with Children (Season 7, Episode 9).

 Havens was the 20th living recipient of the Peace Abbey Courage of Conscience Award, presented in Sherborn, Massachusetts, on April 12, 1991.